 Following several months of hat-and-gloves weather, we’re all looking forward to the days when we can sit on the patio while enjoying a barbecue and the pool.
-Spring is around the corner—finally!—and now’s the time to consider what your landscape needs to recover from snow, ice and the inevitable damage that can occur during the cold season.
+Spring is around the corner—finally!—and now’s the time to consider what your landscape problems will be after winter, ice and the inevitable damage that can occur during the cold season.

 Not to worry—these typical landscape problems are usually an easy fix, and you’re not alone.
 Most properties need a pick-me-up after winter hibernation.
 Here are some of the most common landscape problems that surface after winter and how to solve these issues so you can enjoy your great outdoors as the temperatures warm up.